theoden8/Snake/README.md

 * 1 snake
 * 5 routing modes
-* 4 aiming modes
+* 5 aiming modes
 * Walls
 * Fruits
 * 8 sets of icons.
 * Pause (freezes the game)
 * Safe mode (makes the best AI move when the current player about to crash)
 * Running mode (moves only when a button is pressed)
-* Adjustable delay between iterations.
+* Adjustable delay between iterations
-* Adjustable number of fruits.
+* Adjustable number of fruits
-* Does not crash at each obvious bug.
+* Has fixes for unobvious bugs

 ### Ideas